-MEASURE: RATIO OF REPLACEMENT RESERVE CONTRIBUTIONS TO ACTUAL EXPENDITURES the early life of a building, the ratio is high because contributions exceed expenditures.
+MEASURE: RATIO OF REPLACEMENT RESERVE CONTRIBUTIONS TO ACTUAL EXPENDITURES contributions exceed expenditures.
 Similarly, as the building ages, the ratio falls as surplus funds are drawn down to meet the higher costs of an older building.
 The targeted ratio of 1.12:1 for 2009/10 means that for every \$1.12 contributed to the Replacement Reserve, \$1.00 will be spent on maintenance.